Sean Connery as James Bond, sophisticated British government agent

 I believe that Connery also wears these same double forward-pleated suit trousers later when he visits Professor Dent and Miss Taro in his navy blue blazer (the Sunbeam Alpine chase scene).
 They have a high rise with Sinclair’s “Daks top” side-tab waist adjusters consisting of three mother-of-pearl gray buttons on each side; Bond uses one of the buttons on the left side of the trousers to fasten his shoulder holster into place.
 If they are the same trousers, they also have slanted side pockets and a single rear pocket on the right – jetted with a single button to close.
 The trouser legs taper to the high break cuffed bottoms.

 While “the man in the gray flannel suit” carries a connotation of the boring, conformist businessman, Bond keeps his look fresh with a blue Turnbull & Asser shirt and tie that would become standard for 007’s suits in the early ’60s.
-His sky blue cotton poplin shirt has a front placket and the distinctive 2-button turnback – or “cocktail” – cuffs that were originally developed by Frank Foster.
+His sky blue cotton poplin shirt has a front placket and distinctive two-button turnback – or “cocktail” – cuffs, making their first appearance in the series here.

 Bond’s navy grenadine tie is the widest one we see in the decade, measuring three inches across.
 He ties it with a Windsor knot, a knot eschewed by Fleming’s Bond but appropriate in this case to cover the wide spread of the shirt’s cutaway collar.
 We won’t see another Windsor knot on Connery until Diamonds are Forever.